 Housed in 70 Mineola Road East Mississauga Ontario L5G 2E5

-What are the benefits of attending the SciTech PCSS Regional Program?
+What are the benefits of attending the SciTech and or Strings PCSS Regional Program?

 The SciTech program at Port Credit Secondary School is a four-year program that integrates a “HANDS-ON, MINDS-ON” philosophy that provides students with an interactive approach to learning.
 The merging of science and technology in the classroom enables students to better understand our modern world and prepare students for the 21st century.